UnifyKitHQ/chrome-codespaces-container/README.md

 ---

 **Note**: This container runs Chrome with `--no-sandbox` for compatibility with containerized environments.
 This is safe for development and testing but should be used with caution in production environments.
+The container only supports x86-64 Chrome because Google does not provide native builds for ARM64.